requery/requery/README.md

 Using it
 --------

-Currently beta versions are available on bintray jcenter / maven central.
+Versions are available on bintray jcenter / maven central.

 ```gradle
 repositories {